macOS

 C:\OpenSSL-Win64\bin\openssl.exe x509 -in C:\ProgramData\FileWave\FWServer\certs\server.crt -text -noout | FINDSTR Public-Key

-Recommended solution:
+Recommended solution

-- create new key and certificate
+- Create the new key and certificate.

 Related Content